C0derByM4H6301/mah-framework/README.md

-    getip : Use it to find out your ip. exec : When this command runs, the commands you type in the "exec>" input are executed in the shell. banner : Prints a banner on the screen. milfscan : A tool that scans all ports.
-E.g: milfscan 127.0.0.1 install : use it if it is necessary to reinstall the necessary tools.
+    getip : Use it to find out your ip. exec : When this command runs, the commands you type in the "exec>" input are executed in the shell. banner : Prints a banner on the screen. portscan : A tool that scans all ports.
+E.g: portscan 127.0.0.1 install : use it if it is necessary to reinstall the necessary tools.

     set : This command to assign data to some variables.
 Warning, press a space at most once after this command.